Business broadband vs leased lines

 What are the broadband products?

-Asymmetrical – The old way of thinking was that download is more important than upload.
-That means you get a slower upload speed than download.
+Asymmetrical – This means you get a slower upload speed than download.
 However in the modern world world of cloud services, upload maybe equally as important to your business.

 Cheaper – these off-the-shelf products that you can buy online without any customisation (or even human contact) are cheaper than other products on the market.
 But cheaper doesn’t always mean better.